seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

  /posts
 ```

-No route configuration is required.

-The folder structure itself becomes the routing system.
+No explicit route configuration is required.
+The folder structure itself **is** the routing system. [nextjs](https://nextjs.org/docs/13/app/building-your-application/routing/defining-routes)

 This concept is called: